Nithishma123/Online-Video-Streaming/webserver/README.md

 ### 4. Trigger Example
 **Event:**
-Insertion of a new record into the MONTHLY_SUBSCRIBER table.
+Insertion of a new record into the MONTHLY_SUBSCRIBER table or an update on existing record.

 **Trigger Action:**
 The trigger (update_subscription_status_monthly) updates the subscription status in the USER_INFORMATION table based on the user's monthly subscription plan.